Mariano Rumor: First roles in government

-In 1963 election, the DC suffered a sharp decline of consensus.
+In 1963 Italian general election, the DC suffered a sharp decline of consensus.
 Rumor was appointed Minister of the Interior in the short-lived government chaired by Giovanni Leone.
 As minister, he had to face one of the most tragic events in Italian republican history, the Vajont Dam disaster.
 On 9 October 1963, a landslide occurred on Monte Toc, in the province of Pordenone.
 The landslide caused a megatsunami in the artificial lake in which 50 million cubic metres of water overtopped the dam in a wave of 250 metres, leading to the complete destruction of several villages and towns, and 1,917 deaths.
 In the previous months, the Adriatic Society of Electricity (SADE) and the Italian government, which both owned the dam, dismissed evidence and concealed reports describing the geological instability of Monte Toc on the southern side of the basin and other early warning signs reported prior to the disaster.

 Immediately after the disaster, government and local authorities insisted on attributing the tragedy to an unexpected and unavoidable natural event.
 However, numerous warnings, signs of danger, and negative appraisals had been disregarded in the previous months and the eventual attempt to safely control the landslide into the lake by lowering its level came when the landslide was almost imminent and was too late to prevent it.
 The communist newspaper L'Unità was the first to denounce the actions of management and government.